paradime-io/social-media-data-modeling-challenge/README.md

 - **Verification by Paradime**: We'll review your application against the [entry requirements](https://www.paradime.io/dbt-data-modeling-challenge-movie-edition#div-how-it-works-2).

 ### Step 2: Account Setup
-After verification, you'll receive two confirmation eamils from Paradime (mail@paradime.retool-email.com):
+After verification, you'll receive two confirmation eamils from Paradime:
-- **Credentials - dbt™ Data Modeling Challenge - Social Media Edition**:
+- **Credentials - dbt™ Data Modeling Challenge - Social Media Edition**
-   - Using the instructions oulined in the email, setup your free MotherDuck and Hex accounts.
-- **[Paradime] Activate your account**:
+- **[Paradime] Activate your account**

-   - Using the instructions outlined in the "*Credentials - dbt™ Data Modeling Challenge - Social Media Edition*", set up your free Paradime account:
+Using the instructions oulined in the email to set up your free Paradime, MotherDuck, and Hex Accounts
-      - Create Account
-      - Connect to MotherDuck
-      - Create your GitHub Branch: Your branch name should follow this format: "<first_name>_<last_name>" (ex. "john_smith").
-         - For guidance, see this [step-by-step tutorial](https://app.arcade.software/share/7kRyaYbPoGc5ofmJfmvY)

-**Need Additional Help?**
+**Frequently Asked Questions**
-- For all technical support and challenge inquiries, use Paradime's #social-media-data-challenge [Slack channel](https://paradimers.slack.com/join/shared_invite/zt-1mzax4sb8-jgw~hXRlDHAx~KN0az18bw#/shared-invite/email).
-You can also find support in the [MotherDuck Slack Community](https://join.slack.com/t/motherduckcommunity/shared_invite/zt-2hh1g7kec-Z9q8wLd_~alry9~VbMiVqA).
+- **Where do I go for technical support?** For all technical support and challenge inquiries, use Paradime's #social-media-data-challenge [Slack channel](https://paradimers.slack.com/join/shared_invite/zt-1mzax4sb8-jgw~hXRlDHAx~KN0az18bw#/shared-invite/email).
+You can also find support in the [MotherDuck Slack Community](https://join.slack.com/t/motherduckcommunity/shared_invite/zt-2hh1g7kec-Z9q8wLd_~alry9~VbMiVqA)
+- **Where are my confirmation emails?**
+   - Make sure you meet the [entry requirements](https://www.paradime.io/dbt-data-modeling-challenge-movie-edition#div-how-it-works-2).
+If you do, and still haven't received confirmation, DM Parker Rogers via Paradime's Challenge Slack.
+      - Note: If you registered using a personal email, check LinkedIn for DMs from Parker Rogers.
+We use LinkedIn to verify non-business email registrants.
+   - Search for "mail@paradime.retool-email.com" in the Email account used to Register.

 ---